Steven Beale: 2007–2008

 Steven and Stacey grow closer in early 2008 as he supports her through the breakdown of her marriage.
 Steven is attracted to Stacey.
 She initially rejects his advances, but eventually agrees to date him.
 Their relationship progresses, until Steven decides that he is ready to lose his virginity, but their attempt at consummation ends in disaster when Steven cannot perform sexually.
 Embarrassed, Steven pretends that he has lost his virginity; however, Jane's brother Christian Clarke (John Partridge) realises he is lying and publicly announces it, leaving Steven humiliated.
 Steven confronts Christian, and, after releasing his pent-up anger and frustration, he spontaneously kisses Christian.
-Realizing Steven is gay, Christian tries to make Steven face up to his sexuality.
+Realizing Steven is bisexual, Christian tries to make Steven face up to his sexuality.
 Steven maintains that he is heterosexual and successfully has sex with Stacey, but their relationship soon ends when Christian tells Stacey that Steven kissed him.

 Distraught, Steven propositions Christian, but is rejected.
 In revenge, Steven tells Ian that Christian had tried to seduce him.
 Ian is furious until Jane discovers the truth.
 Ian is full of praise for Steven; however, he does not realise that Steven has been hiding his runaway daughter, Lucy.
 Steven does not want to share Ian's attention, so he makes plans for Lucy to flee to France; however, Pat discovers his plan and is hit by a car as she is trying to apprehend him.
 Pat is hospitalised, and in order to stop her from telling Ian about Lucy, Steven tries to smother her with a pillow.
 Pat wakes up, but Steven continues in his murder attempt until Ian interrupts him.
 When Pat tells Ian about Lucy, Steven tries to deny it, but Ian sees through his lies.
 He traces Steven to St Pancras railway station and discovers him with Lucy.
 Steven has booked her a ticket on the Eurostar, but Ian persuades her not to go, and Steven flees.
 Later, back in Walford, Ian spots Steven spying on Lucy.
 Ian confronts him, admitting that he is glad that Steven is not his biological son.
 He tells him that if he ever returns to Albert Square, he will kill him.
 Devastated, Steven heads to the tube station and leaves Walford.
 In 2014, Peter reveals that Steven is living in New Zealand.
 Peter (now Ben Hardy) and fiancée Lauren Branning (Jacqueline Jossa) leave Walford for New Zealand to join Steven in February 2015.